 - Must be admitted to their degree course at the Harvard Graduate School of Education, Harvard School of Public Health, or Harvard Kennedy School.

 - Fellows are required to have at least one year of their business, law, or medical degree completed when they begin their year, except for students admitted to the HBS-HKS joint degree at Harvard University.

 - Fellows must be in their first year at the Harvard Graduate School of Education, Harvard School of Public Health, or Harvard Kennedy School.
 Further, fellows are required to be enrolled full time for the entire academic year at the Graduate School of Education, the Harvard Kennedy School, or the School of Public Health.
 There are NO exceptions to this policy.

 - Fellows are required to participate fully in the co-curricular activity.

 - May not be deferred except in extraordinary circumstances.

-- Students who are pursuing a joint training at Harvard Law School should contact the Committee on general programmes before submitting their application to determine the correct timing of their application.
+- Students who are pursuing a joint training at Harvard Law School should contact the Committee on General Scholarships before submitting their application to determine the correct timing of their application.

 How to Apply